 Materials and Method: This study was carried out at the Department of Orthopaedics, Navodaya Medical College, Raichur over a period of 2 years.
-In this study 30 patients (23 male, 7 females) with transverse patella fracture were admitted and were treated by tension band wiring.
-Functional outcome was assessed as per knee pain score, good fellow grading for range of motion.
+In this study, 30 patients (23 male, 7 females) with transverse patella fracture were admitted and were treated by tension band wiring.
+Functional outcome was assessed as per knee pain score, good fellow grading for a range of motion.